bring-shrubbery/msagl-js/README.md

 ## Multi Dimensional Scaling

 Multi Dimensional Scaling works: the routing is with just straight or rectilinear edges for now.
 The routing with smooth edges avoiding the nodes is not implemented yet.
-If you replate in the example above the line
+If you replace in the example above the line

 ```typescript
 layoutGraphWithSugiayma(g)